Shahid0324-GIT/TypeScript/readme.md

   albums: ["Gala", 1984, "Enigma", 2011],
 };

-// Adding new property to the objects person1 and person2 is not possible
+// Adding a new property to the objects person1 and person2 is not possible

 // person1.gender = "Male"; this is not possible since we did not create a property named "gender" in the type Person object